 For new couples, it is important to look at your combined salaries to make sure you are not servicing your montage payment with more than 30% of your monthly income.
 Do not bite more than you can chew when it comes to getting your first HDB BTO flat.

 Applying for grants and choosing the right loans are also important steps that every BTO hopeful should look into before even applying for a flat.

 HDB has a list of grants that are available for couples, singles, and seniors that you can look into.
 You can also use HDB’s affordability calculator to work out your housing budget and understand the terms and conditions for the different loan options.
 If you are unsure if an HDB or a private loan works best for you, you can also check out Planner Bee’s HDB vs Bank Loan piece for more details.

 In February 2023, HDB will offer approximately 2,900 to 3,900 units of BTO flats in towns and estates such as Kallang/Whampoa (2-room Flexi/ 3-/ 4-room), Queenstown (3-/ 4-room), and Tengah (2-room Flexi/ 3-/ 4-/ 5-room).

 This number is subject to review as more project details will be firmed up closer to the launch date.
-There had been instances where HDB change some of its launch sites or the number of units available.
-There are speculations that Queenstown and Kallang/Whampoa might go under the PLH model, leaving only Tengah under the regular BTO scheme.
+There have been instances where HDB changed some of its launch sites or the number of units available.
+Some speculate that Queenstown and Kallang/Whampoa might go under the PLH model, leaving only Tengah under the regular BTO scheme.
 However, as only three estates are announced, there is a high chance that one to two more estates will join the February 2023 BTO launch.